-The attacks might give pause to the terrorist web posters and cause some analysts to rethink their assessment of the strength and determination of the US Administration. […] what comes next will be the true measure of the Administration, now that the year of attempted reconciliation initiatives is ending with little to show for it.
+The attacks might give pause to the terrorist web posters and cause some analysts to rethink their assessment of the strength and determination of the administration. […] what comes next will be the true measure of the administration, now that the year of attempted reconciliation initiatives is ending with little to show for it.

 As The New York Times calls it, the United States have opened a whole new, “third, largely covert front against Al Qaeda.”
 The Pentagon is spending more than $70 million on Yemen over the next year and a half while CIA and Special Forces have begun training and equipping the Yemeni military and coast guard, all in all more than doubling previous military aid.